-The People’s Mojahedin Organization of Iran (PMOI) was founded on September 6, 1965, by Mohammad Hanifnejad, Said Mohsen, and Ali-Ashgar Badizadgan.
-All engineers, they had earlier been members of the Freedom Movement (also known as the Liberation Movement), created by Medhi Bazargan in May 1961.1
+The People’s Mojahedin Organization of Iran (PMOI / MEK) was founded by Mohammad Hanifnejad, Said Mohsen, and Ali-Ashgar Badizadgan on September 6, 1965.
+MEK’S founders were all engineers who were former members of the Freedom Movement (also known as the Liberation Movement), created in May 1961 by Mehdi Bazargan.1

-The Freedom Movement advocated the “democratic principles enshrined in the fundamental laws of the 1905-09 [Iranian] Constitution.”
-For two years, the group held meetings and was allowed to publish a newsletter, supporting “political freedom and the separations of power.”
+The Freedom Movement advocated for the “democratic principles enshrined in the fundamental laws of 1905-09 [Iranian] Constitution.”
+From its birth in 1961 until 1963, the Freedom Movement held meetings and was allowed to publish a newsletter that supported “political freedom and the separations of power.”

-Large demonstrations in Iran on June 5, 1963, erupted to protest the arrest of Ruhallah Khomeini, after he delivered an especially vitriolic speech attacking the monarchy.
-The Shah’s police responded with “massive fire power,” killing “thousands of people,” in what has become known as the June Uprising.
-The Liberation Movement supported the demonstrations and, as a result, it was outlawed, as well as other pro-democratic organizations, and Bazargan was sentenced to ten years in prison.
+On June 5, 1963, large demonstrations took place in Iran to protest the arrest of Ruhollah Khomeini, who had delivered a scathing speech indicting the monarchy.
+The Shah’s police responded with “massive firepower,” killing “thousands of people,” in what has become known as the Shahrivar Uprising.
+Because of its support for the demonstrations, the Liberation Movement was banned.
+Other pro-democratic organizations were also banned.
+Bazargan was sentenced to ten years in prison.

 The PMOI’s quest culminated in a true interpretation of Islam, which is inherently tolerant and democratic, and fully compatible with the values of modern-day civilization.
 It took six years for the organization to formulate its progressive view of Islam and develop a strategy to replace Iran’s dictatorial monarchy with a democratic government.